Add Geodata

 Here are some tips to refine the default parameters for better results:

-• Define custom Target-View areas (e.g., mountain peaks) by selecting only the specific area relevant to your analysis, nothing more, nothing less.
+- Include geographical elements of interest for Target-View simulations, such as lakes, rivers, or forests.
+You can define Custom Polygons (e.g., mountain peaks, hills, parks) by manually drawing only the specific target area relevant to your analysis, nothing more, nothing less.